Siv3D/siv3d.docs/en-us/docs/index.md

-# C++ Framework for Creative Coding: Siv3D
+# Siv3D: A C++ Framework for Creative Coding
 <div class="logo"><img src="https://siv3d.jp/logo.png" width="1450" height="450"></div>

-**Siv3D** is an open-source framework that enables developers to create games and applications using sound, images, and AI with modern C++ code in an enjoyable and simple way.
+**Siv3D** is an open-source framework for creating games, media art, and other applications easily and enjoyably with modern C++.
 It comes with extensive sample code and tutorials, and an online user community where you can easily ask questions and seek advice.

 ## Download Siv3D

 [Windows :material-microsoft-windows:](download/windows.md){ .md-button .md-button--primary }[macOS :material-apple:](download/macos.md){ .md-button .md-button--primary }[Ubuntu :material-ubuntu:](download/ubuntu.md){ .md-button .md-button--primary }[Web * :material-web:](download/web.md){ .md-button .md-button--primary }

-<small>* The Web version is an unofficial extension by volunteers.
-It requires complex setup and is recommended for intermediate to advanced Siv3D users.</small>
+<small>* The Web version is a community-driven, unofficial extension.
+It requires a more complex setup and is recommended for intermediate or advanced Siv3D users.</small>

 <div class="grid cards" markdown>